masgeek/android-signing-plugin/README.md

 certificate chain, and finally supply the name or glob pattern specifying the APK files relative to the workspace you want to sign.

+Note that this plugin assumes your Android build has produced an unsigned, unaligned APK.
+If you are using the Gradle Android plugin, this means that a previous Gradle build step invoked the `assembleRelease` task on your build script and there were no `signingConfig` blocks that applied to your APK.
+In that case Gradle will have produced the necessary unsigned, unaligned APK, ready for the Android Signing Plugin to sign.

 ## License and Copyright

-See the LICENSE file and NOTICE text file for original Work and Derivative Work copyright and license information.
+See the included LICENSE and NOTICE text files for original Work and Derivative Work copyright and license information.